 The 12 pre-clerkship (years one and two) blocks, along with four longitudinal courses, comprise the pre-clerkship curriculum.

-- Cardiovascular-Hematology (CVH): cardiovascular, lymphatic, circulatory and hematologic systems.
+- Cardiovascular and Hematological Systems (CVH): Cardiovascular, lymphatic, circulatory and hematologic systems.

 Each block is directed by a pair of accomplished educators, one a basic scientist, one a physician.
 This intentional pairing ensures that students receive current and critical instruction in the basic sciences as well as relevant clinical application of the material in each block.
 For example, basic sciences sessions centered on normal regulation of blood pressure are followed by clinical sessions centered on evaluation and management of hypertension.
 Within each block, each of the basic science disciplines is thoroughly covered and/or reviewed as appropriate: